 I knew I need to make the most of my time and my relationships, so I decided to focus on making multiple connections within one publication/business/organisation.

 That meant I got to know the publication or brand intimately and even though I might be writing for different editors, I’d still be writing for the same masthead.

 I asked one of my initial editors if she would mind introducing me to the editor of another division, which she did, and I now write for both.

 And even better, this helped me develop one of my niches – food writing.

 Be top of mind

-Are you trying to build up your freelancing business for 2017?
+Are you trying to build up your freelancing business?
 What steps have you taken so far?